 - Use SSL security for every application where possible.
-This means specifying SECURE_DAEMON as your daemon policy, and using the default invocation policy for all OrbixSSL applications.
+This means specifying SECURE\DAEMON as your daemon policy, and using the default invocation policy for all OrbixSSL applications.
 Under these conditions, no unauthorized applications can access your servers or be accessed by your applications. - Replace the demonstration certificates that are installed with OrbixSSL.
 These must be replaced by a set of certificates and private keys that have been securely generated.
-Refer to Chapter 3 on page 39 for more information. - You should also change the pass phrases used to protect private keys.
-Do not reuse the pass phrases that were used for the example private keys. - Do not enable the default certificate, and do not issue a default certificate for live systems. - The use of a default certificate is generally not appropriate in a production system because access to the dynamic library of the OrbixSSL version installed on the system would allow any client to use the default certificate, even a client from another machine.
+Refer to the chapter "Managing Certificates" for more information.
+You should also change the pass phrases used to protect private keys.
+Do not reuse the pass phrases that were used for the example private keys. - Do not enable the default certificate, and do not issue a default certificate for live systems.

+The use of a default certificate is generally not appropriate in a production system because access to the dynamic library of the OrbixSSL version installed on the system would allow any client to use the default certificate, even a client from another machine.
 The OrbixSSL dynamic libraries in effect contain the default pass phrase that protects the private key of the default certificate. - If your application requires some interoperability with insecure applications, only allow specifically listed servers and interfaces to be contacted insecurely by your clients.
-Use secure callbacks for clients wherever possible as this is the default setting for OrbixSSL. - Where it is necessary for remote insecure clients to contact OrbixSSL servers that are capable of accepting secure and insecure connections, set the daemon policy to RESTRICTED_SEMI_SECURE_DAEMON (instead of SEMI_SECURE_DAEMON).

-- The OrbixSSL installation modifies the existing Orbix binaries so that they can use the Orbix binary certificate for authentication purposes.
+Use secure callbacks for clients wherever possible as this is the default setting for OrbixSSL. - Where it is necessary for remote insecure clients to contact OrbixSSL servers that are capable of accepting secure and insecure connections, set the daemon policy to RESTRICTED\SEMI\SECURE\DAEMON (instead of SEMI\SECURE\DAEMON). - The OrbixSSL installation modifies the existing Orbix binaries so that they can use the Orbix binary certificate for authentication purposes.
 The permissions on these binaries are readable only by root, but executable by everybody.
-Do not change the permissions to be readable by everybody. - Use the 128 bit or triple DES cipher suites exclusively where possible.
-The extra time taken to perform the more secure bulk cipher computations does not impact the overall performance of OrbixSSL applications significantly. - The security of an SSL application is only as strong as the weakest cipher suite that it is prepared to support.
-Consider the presence of stronger cipher suites as an optional service for more discerning applications that wish to communicate with your application. - An RSA key size of at least 1024 bits is recommended for most secure applications.
-1024 bit keys are significantly slower to use than 512 bit keys but they greatly increase the security of systems.
+Do not change the permissions to be readable by everybody. - Use the 128 bit , 256 bit or triple DES cipher suites exclusively where possible.
+The extra time taken to perform the more secure bulk cipher computations does not impact the overall performance of OrbixSSL applications significantly.

+The security of an SSL application is only as strong as the weakest cipher suite that it is prepared to support.
+Consider the presence of stronger cipher suites as an optional service for more discerning applications that wish to communicate with your application.

+An RSA key size of at least 1024 bits is recommended for most secure applications.
+2048-bit key sizes can also be used.
+1024/2048 bit keys are significantly slower to use than 512 bit keys but they greatly increase the security of systems.
 The use of SSL session caching helps to minimize the number of public key computations.

-Appendix B OpenSSL Utilities
+OpenSSL Utilities

 OrbixSSL ships a version of the openssl program that is available from the OpenSSL project.
 OpenSSL is a publicly available implementation of the SSL protocol.
-Consult the OpenSSL.cpr file that is provided with OrbixSSL for information about the copyright terms of OpenSSL.
+Consult the notices.txt file that is provided with OrbixSSL for information about the copyright terms of OpenSSL.

-The openss1 program consists of a large number of utilities that have been combined into one program.
-This appendix describes how you use the openss1 program with OrbixSSL when managing X.509 certificates and private keys.
+The openssl program consists of a large number of utilities that have been combined into one program.
+This appendix describes how you use the openssl program with OrbixSSL when managing X.509 certificates and private keys.

-A number of examples using openss1 commands are described in Chapter 3, "Managing Certificates".
-Read Chapter 3 before consulting this appendix.
+A number of examples using openss1 commands are described in the chapter "Managing Certificates".
+Read this chapter before consulting this appendix.